guardian/source/src/core/components/text-area/README.md

 **`boolean`** _= "false"_

-Adds the word "Optional" after the label
+Adds the word "Optional" after the label.
+Non-optional fields are rendered with the `required` attribute.

 ### `error`